Case Overview

 - Seeing dark or gray spots that don’t move

-In August 2024, Dr. Joseph Rizzo published research connecting Ozempic and Wegovy use to an increased risk of NAION in diabetic or overweight patients.
+In August 2024, Dr. Joseph Rizzo, the director of neuro-ophthalmology at Mass Eye and Ear in Boston, published research connecting Ozempic and Wegovy use to an increased risk of developing NAION in diabetic or overweight patients.
 He called NAION “in effect, a stroke of the optic nerve.”
-Dr. Rizzo is the director of neuro-ophthalmology at Mass Eye and Ear in Boston and was the study’s senior author.

-This study, published in JAMA Ophthalmology, found a higher risk of NAION in patients prescribed semaglutide versus patients who used non-GLP-1 RA drugs.
-In a group of 710 people with type 2 diabetes, 194 people were prescribed semaglutide and 516 were prescribed non-GLP-1 RA antidiabetic medications.
-The results showed that 17 NAION events occurred in the people taking semaglutide, while only six NAION events occurred in people taking the non-GLP-1 RA medication.
+The study found a higher risk of NAION in patients prescribed semaglutide versus patients who used non-GLP-1 RA drugs.
+In a group of 710 people with type 2 diabetes, 194 people used semaglutide and 516 used non-GLP-1 RA antidiabetic medications.
+During the study, 17 NAION instances occurred in the semaglutide group.
+In comparison, only six NAION instances occurred in the non-GLP-1 RA medication group.
+This research was published in August 2024 in JAMA Ophthalmology.

 A December 2024 study determined that using once-weekly semaglutide doubles the five-year risk of developing NAION in those who have type 2 diabetes.
 Of the 106,454 type 2 diabetes patients using once-weekly semaglutide, 67 developed NAION (0.0629%).
 In a group of 317,698 type 2 diabetes patients not taking semaglutide, 151 people developed NAION (0.0475%).
-So, the percentage of people who developed NAION after semaglutide exposure was higher than the percentage of individuals who developed NAION after non-exposure.
 Researchers concluded that “as optic neuropathies are untreatable and irreversible, particular care should be given to avoid onset.”

 Diabetic retinopathy